pachyderm/pachyderm/doc/docs/master/enterprise/auth/oidc/configure-auth0.md

     You need to replace the following placeholders with relevant values:

     - `issuer` — The domain of your application in Auth0.
 For example, `dev-7vllfmvr.us.auth0.com/`.
+Note the trailing slash.

     - `client_id` — The Pachyderm **Client ID** in Auth0.
-The Client ID
+The client ID
-    consists of 32 alphanumeric characters.
+    consists of alphanumeric characters and can be found on the application settings page.

-    - `client_secret` - The Pachyderm client secret in Auth0.
+    - `client_secret` - The Pachyderm client secret in Auth0 located
+    on the application settings page.
     - `redirect_uri` - This parameter should match what you have added to **Allowed Callback URLs** in the previous step.

-1. Log in as the user you have created in the Pachyderm application or sing in with Google:
+1. Log in as the user you have created in the Pachyderm application or sign in with Google:

    1. Run: